 M.L.A.S., Liberal Arts, Vanderbilt University, 1995

 Charles deWitt joined Nashville State Community College in 2012.
-He currently serves as Dean of the Social and Life Sciences division, and is an Associate Professor of History, teaching U.S. History, Tennessee History, and World Civilizations.
+He is an Associate Professor of History, teaching U.S. History, Tennessee History, and World Civilizations.

 B.A., History, Pacific Union College-California, 1973

 Ph.D., History, University of Memphis